slobozheniuk/fatcules/README.md

 - If a date already has an entry, users choose to replace existing data, pick a different date, or keep the current entry.
 - Statistics return a picture showing:
   - Fat weight (`total weight * fat percentage`).
-  - Dashboard gauges for 7-day and 30-day fat loss rates plus a fat-weight-over-time line chart (6–45 kg range).
+  - Dashboard gauges for 7-day and 30-day fat loss rates plus a fat-weight-over-time line chart with a dashed goal line (if set).
   - Latest BMI (when height is set).
   - 7-day and 30-day fat loss rates (difference in fat weight over difference in body weight).
 - Store measurements in a lightweight database.